beleidy/petland/README.md

 ### Installing

 #### Set up your local development directory

-These instructions set up a `petland` directory in your home directory.
+This sets up a `petland` directory in your home directory.
 For other locations substitute `~` for your preferred location.
+Clone the code and install the node modules.

 ```
 cd ~